GuideNepalJoint FamilyPersonal FinanceSalaryKathmandu

 Four moves that tend to work:

-- Lead with the household, not yourself.
+1. Lead with the household, not yourself.
 "Aama, I want to make sure your monthly is covered every month, on time, without you having to ask.
 Can I set up a standing instruction?"
-The frame is reliability, not reduction.
+Frame it around reliability, not reduction.

-- Set up an emergency line, separately.
-A pre-agreed "if any one of you is hospitalised, I cover the full bill, no questions" promise is more reassuring than a higher monthly.
+4. Set up an emergency line, separately.
+A pre-agreed "if any one of you is hospitalised, I cover the full bill, no questions" promise reassures more than a higher monthly does.
 The monthly handles the predictable; the emergency line handles the catastrophic.

-What does not work: trying to negotiate it in front of relatives, doing it over text, or making it conditional on parents' spending choices.
+What does not work: negotiating in front of relatives, doing it over text, or making it conditional on parents' spending choices.
 The money is going to people who raised you.
 The conversation should match.
+The monthly-contribution talk is also the natural opening for the wider set of money conversations to have before they retire — pension, where the money is, property, and debt.

 The traps